probcomp/Genify.jl/tutorial/README.md

-## Tutorial: An introduction to Genify
+## Tutorial: An Introduction to Genify

 To run this tutorial, open `tutorial.jmd` to run it within an IDE that supports `Weave.jl`, i.e., either VSCode or Juno with the `language-weave` extension.